jlpintolousinha/Nanodegree-Robotics/Project 4/Follow_me_writeup.md

 #### Separable Convolution Layers

 The project's tasks were to search for a specific target, save its location and follow it through its path as time ran over.
-On way to do it, is by using fully connected layers.
-However, as they don't preserve spatial information through the network (as we need a 4D tensor), the replacement of them by convolutional layers presents an added advantage during image inference: it preserves spatial information along the different convolution layers.
+One way to do it was by using fully connected layers.
+However, as they don't preserve spatial information through the network (as we need a 4D tensor), the replacement of them by convolutional layers presents an advantage during image inference: it preserves spatial information along the different convolution layers.

+As defined in the lessons, the architecture of a FCN's (see image below.
+Udacity, 2018) it is comprised by one or more encoders and one or more decoders (the more elements, the more deep a network is).
+A depthwise separable convolution, or `Separable Convolution`, was to be performed in this cas

 ![image6]

-As defined in the lessons, an example of a FCN's architecture is seen in the image above (Udacity, 2018) and it is comprised by an encoder and a decoder.
-Keep in mind that the number of these would depend on how deep the neural network is required to go, an therefore a depthwise separable convolution, regularly known as `Separable Convolution`, was to be performed in this case.

 Separable Convolution consists of "a convolution performed over each channel of an input layer, followed by a 1x1 convolution that takes the output channels from the previous step, then combining them into another output layer" (Udacity, 2018).
 The layers are implemented in line 6 of `model_training.html` and allow to reduce the number of parameters to be traversed by the patches (or kernels), thus improving the performance of the network and to some extent, any overfitting.
 The data already provided was used as an input to the functions in line 10 of `model_training.html` after instantiating the model object.